adrianlzt/cerebro/web/elasticsearch/shards.md

 https://www.elastic.co/guide/en/elasticsearch/reference/2.3/cat-shards.html

 curl "localhost:9200/_cat/shards?v"
   The shards command is the detailed view of what nodes contain which shards.
 It will tell you if it’s a primary or replica, the number of docs, the bytes it takes on disk, and the node where it’s located.

+curl "localhost:9200/_cat/miindice/shards?v"
+  shards de un indice

 curl "localhost:9200/_cat/shards?v&h=index,shard,prirep,state,node&s=index,shard,node"
   mostrar solo ciertas columnas y ordenar por index (luego por shard, luego por node)